friendly-bits/geoip-shell/README.md

 # geoip-shell
 Geoip blocker for Linux focusing on reliability, compatibility and ease of use.
-Utilizes the 'nftables' firewall management utility ('iptables' is supported in the legacy version of the suite).
-This is a continuation of the 'geoblocker-bash' project.
+Utilizes the 'nftables' firewall management utility (iptables is supported in the legacy version of the suite which will be made available shortly).

+This is a continuation of the **geoblocker-bash** project.
+To learn what's changed, check out release notes for the 1st public release (which will be added shortly).

 Should work on every modern'ish desktop/server Linux distribution, doesn't matter which hardware.
+Supports running on a router or on a host (configured during installation).

 Supports ipv4 and ipv6.